 When left untreated, periodontal disease can cause teeth to loosen and fall out, heart attack, stroke, or other cardiovascular issues.
 If a dentist fails to identify periodontal disease or gingivitis which can turn into periodontal disease, they are failing to protect the patient from the resulting conditions.

-In the lawsuits surrounding periodontal disease, the dentists failed to have routine x-rays which would identify periodontal disease.
+In the lawsuits surrounding the periodontal disease, the dentists failed to have routine x-rays which would identify periodontal disease.

 6. Anesthesia Complications